The Link between Autism and Cancer

 Autism and PTEN

 Several studies have found that about ten percent of children with autism, or with autism-like symptoms, also have a PTEN mutation.
 The connection was first made when a cancer researcher noticed that parents with a PTEN mutation had more kids with autism than in the general population.
 Some experts suggest that the mutation causes autism, while others say that the autism could just be a side effect or co-occurrence of an overall brain disorder caused by the mutation.
-Why only ten percent of people with autism have the mutation is not known.
+It is unknown why only ten percent of people with autism have the mutation.

 These children not only must live with the challenges of autism, but also may have an increased risk of developing cancer at some point because of the genetic mutation.
 So far there is no evidence that people with autism actually develop cancer more than people without autism, but with the underlying mutation, it may be a lifelong concern.